howiemac/evoke6/README.md

 - use twisted webserver (optionally proxied via apache) to serve the data
 - use mysql for data storage, and present the data to you as python objects
-- produce HTML output via evoke's own "evo" templating
+- produce HTML output via evoke's own "evo" templating, by default using bootstrap 4 for CSS

 ## requirements